1.4 CEUs | Monday–Tuesday, September 26–27

 - transfer embankment loads to more competent layer

-The instructor presents the critical knowledge and skills you need in order to take advantage of the cost effective use of ground improvement methods in urban construction for transportation, commercial, and industrial development.
-From start to finish--from design to construction and general site development--the instructor will lead you through the myriad of more than 50 different ground improvement methods from which you can choose.
+The instructor presents the critical knowledge and skills you need in order to take advantage of the cost-effective use of ground improvement methods for infrastructure, commercial, and industrial development.
+From start to finish - from selection design to construction -the instructor will lead you through the myriad of commonly used ground improvement methods from which you can choose.

 Ground improvement methods have been found to provide benefits in the following five major areas: